ncatlab/nlab-content/pages/1/5/3/7/27351/content.md

 This is the proposed expression due to [Polyakov 1988 (3)](#Polyakov88), popularized by [Witten 1989 (2.29)](#Witten89).
 It is *almost* the time-honored [[integral]] expression for the [[Gauss linking number]] of the link $\gamma$, except for those contributions where $x$ and $y$ run over the same [[connected component]] (eq:ConnectedComponentsOfALink), compare the final expression (eq:AbelianCSWilsonLoopsInTermsOfFramingAndLinkingNumbers) below.

-Namely, (eq:AbelianCSWilsonLoopObservableByNaivePathIntegral) is of course *still* not well-defined, since the propagator (eq:AbelianCSPropagatorForComputationOfWilsonLoops) is ill-defined whenever $x = y$.
+Namely, (eq:AbelianCSWilsonLoopObservableByNaivePathIntegral) is of course *still* not well-defined, since the [[Chern-Simons propagator|propagator]] (eq:AbelianCSPropagatorForComputationOfWilsonLoops) is ill-defined whenever $x = y$.
 In a final step of the traditional argument one applies a [[renormalization]] argument to deal with the "divergencies" of the exponent in (eq:AbelianCSWilsonLoopObservableByNaivePathIntegral) when $x = y$.